ZAKIBAYDOUN/green-hill-app/README.md

 - UI/health doesn’t load in a Codespace/container:
   - Ensure ports (8501 for Streamlit, 8000 for API) are forwarded and public
 - Vector store says “No vector store available”:
-  - Create it via the Ingest tab or run the ingester; confirm VECTOR_STORE_DIR points to the directory
+  - Create it via the Ingest tab or run the ingester; confirm VECTORSTORE_DIR points to the directory
 - LLM calls fail:
   - Set OPENAI_API_KEY, and choose OPENAI_CHAT_MODEL (e.g., gpt-4o-mini)